Lake Griffin State Park

 If you’re looking to relax, take a hike or go for a paddle, you’ve come to the right place.

 Our park encompasses 620 acres and allows visitors to explore in several ways.
-Anglers or birders may want to rent a canoe or a kayak to explore Lake Griffin’s marshes.
-If you’re not sure paddling alone is for you, that’s ok, we offer guided canoe and kayak tours.
-If you’d enjoy a less vigorous type of exploration we also offer guided pontoon boat tours.
+Anglers or birders may want to bring a canoe or a kayak to explore Lake Griffin’s marshes.
+If you’re not sure paddling alone is for you, that’s OK, we offer guided canoe and kayak tours.
+If you’d enjoy a less vigorous type of exploration, Concessionaire "Epic Water boat Tours" offer guided pontoon boat tours.

 Plan Your Visit